 Financial Aid Policies

-USF no longer sends paper award letters to students, but you can view, and accept or decline your financial aid award on our online portal, myUSF Student Self-Service.
+You can view, and accept or decline your financial aid award on our online portal, myUSF Student Self-Service.

 You can access your award by clicking on the link above, logging in with your USF username and password and from the dashboard, click student self service.
 Financial aid information is found under the financial aid tab.